tognols/dotfiles/README.md

 _Polybar_

-I'm also adding a installer for the Debian
+I'm also adding a installer for Debian

 Enjoy this :)